 Including general information about excursions or transportation across parent handbooks, enrolment forms, and policies or procedures is not sufficient to comply with authorisation requirements under regulation 102 and/or 102D.

-The Amendment Regulations commencing on 1 October 2021 clarify that:
+The Amendment Regulations commenced on 1 October 2021 clarifying that:

 - the authorisation must be given by a parent or other person named in the child’s enrolment record as having authority given by a parent to authorise a child to participate in the excursion and/or transportation.
 The child’s enrolment record must include this other person’s name, address and contact details (regulations 102, 102D, 160).